 By Maud Poudat

-A foreign national in the U.S. who is either a lawful permanent resident (LPR) or in some other status (or has no immigration status at all), and who is placed in removal proceedings (formerly known as deportation proceedings) and charged under either Section 212 or Section 237 of the Immigration and Nationality Act (I.N.A.) may be able to fight deportation by filing an application for "cancellation of removal."
+A foreign national in the U.S. who is either a lawful permanent resident (LPR) or in some other status (or has no immigration status at all), and who is placed into removal (deportation) proceedings and charged under either Section 212 or Section 237 of the Immigration and Nationality Act (I.N.A.) might be able to fight deportation by filing an application for what's called "cancellation of removal."
 (See I.N.A. §§ 240A(a) and (b).)

 Such an application can serve to waive certain immigration violations, depending on which immigration status the foreign national holds in the United States.
 If successful, it might allow the person to not only remain in the U.S., but keep or obtain a U.S. green card (LPR status).

-An LPR applicant with five years of U.S. permanent residence who is in removal proceedings because of one or multiple criminal convictions, none of which is considered an aggravated felony, may waive those offenses via a cancellation of removal application.
-See Section 101(a)(43) of the I.N.A. for the definition of an aggravated felony.
+An LPR applicant with five years of U.S. permanent residence who is in removal proceedings because of one or multiple criminal convictions, none of which is considered an aggravated felony, may ask to waive those offenses via a cancellation of removal application.
+(See I.N.A. §101(a)(43) for definition of aggravated felony.)

 The five years' required time spent as an LPR will be cut off on the date of filing the application.
-However, the required continuous presence of seven years for an LPR ends when the person is served with a Notice to Appear (NTA) under Section 239(a), or when the person has committed an offense referred to in Section 212(a)(2) that renders him or her inadmissible to the U.S. under Section 212(a)(2) or removable from the U.S. under Section 237(a)(2) or 237(a)(4), whichever happens earliest.
+However, the required continuous presence of seven years for an LPR ends when the person is served with a Notice to Appear (NTA), or when the person has committed an offense that makes him or her inadmissible to the U.S. or removable from the U.S., whichever happens earliest.

-Let's say Victor was served with an NTA on January 29, 2012 under Section 237(a)(2)(B)(i) of the Act, after having been convicted of a controlled substance offense; a single conviction for possession of cocaine, to which he pled contest on September 13, 2010.
-Victor was arrested for this offense on January 3, 2010.
-He had entered the United States on July 15, 2003 as a legal permanent resident, having been sponsored by his father.
+Let's say Victor was served with an NTA on January 29, 2022, after having been convicted of a controlled substance offense: namely a single conviction for possession of cocaine, to which he pled no contest on September 13, 2020.
+Victor had been arrested for this offense on January 3, 2020.
+He had entered the United States on July 15, 2013 as a legal permanent resident, having been sponsored by his father.

-Now let's say Victor entered the United States without inspection but then was granted asylum on June 16, 2003 and then obtained his green card on July 15, 2006.
-The period of continuous presence would start as of June 16, 2003, the date when Victor was admitted as an asylee.
-Victor would then be eligible to apply for cancellation of removal, since he would have accrued the seven years of continuous residence in the United States by the time of his 2010 crime.
+Now let's say Victor entered the U.S. without inspection but was granted asylum on June 16, 2012 and then obtained his green card on July 15, 2016.
+The period of continuous presence would start as of June 16, 2012, the date when Victor was admitted as an asylee.
+Victor would then be eligible to apply for cancellation of removal, since he would have accrued at least seven years of continuous residence in the United States by the time of his January, 2020 crime.

-Once the Immigration Judge (IJ) has determined that the foreign national is eligible to file an application for cancellation of removal, the IJ will weigh the positive equities against the negative factors, i.e. criminal convictions and any other adverse factors.
+Once the Immigration Judge (IJ) has determined that the foreign national meets the basic eligibility requirements for cancellation of removal, the IJ will weigh the positive equities against the negative factors, for instance criminal convictions and any other adverse factors.

-The IJ may also take into account any other favorable factors, such as the age of the applicant at the time of U.S. entry, conditions in the country to which he or she would be removed, ties to the country of removal, the financial impact of departure from the U.S., and significant health conditions (particularly if suitable medical care in the country to which the alien will return is unavailable), and, lastly, the possibility of other means of adjustment of status or future entry into this country.
+The IJ can also take into account other favorable factors, such as the applicant's age at the time of U.S. entry, conditions in the country to which he or she would be removed, ties to the country of removal, probable financial impact of departing from the U.S., significant health conditions (particularly if suitable medical care in the country to which the person would return is unavailable), and, lastly, the possibility of other means of adjustment of status or future entry into this country.

 By weighing all the positive factors against the negative factors, the IJ will decide whether to grant or deny the application for cancellation of removal.

-If the IJ grants the requested relief, the applicant's convictions will no longer subject him or her to deportation, and the applicant will be restored to legal permanent resident status as of the date of initial admission to the U.S. as a legal permanent resident.
-This is, however, a one time deal.
-An applicant who is granted cancellation will not be able to apply again in the future if ever he or she commits another deportable offense.
+If the IJ grants the relief, the applicant's convictions will no longer subject him or her to deportation, and he or she will be restored to LPR status as of the date of initial LPR admission to the United States.
+This is, however, a one-time deal.
+The same applicant will not be able to apply again in the future if he or she commits another deportable offense.

-The continuous physical presence is subject to the same stop-time rule as the continuous residence requirement for cancellation of removal for a legal permanent resident.
-The person's continual presence will legally end with the issuance of a Notice to Appear under Section 239(a) or the commission of a crime referred to in Section 212(a)(2) that renders the alien inadmissible to the United States under Section 212(a)(2) or removable from the United States under Section 237(a)(2) or 237(a)(4), whichever is earliest.
-Similarly, the continuous physical presence is cut off by any trips in excess of 90 days or for any periods in the aggregate exceeding 180 days.
+The continuous physical presence has the same stop-time rule as the continuous residence requirement for LPRs described above.
+The person's continual presence will legally end with the issuance of a Notice to Appear or the commission of a crime that renders the person inadmissible to or removable from the United States, whichever happened earliest.
+Similarly, the continuous physical presence is cut off by any trips outside the United States in excess of 90 days or for any periods in the aggregate exceeding 180 days.

-Let's assume that Victor entered without inspection in Laredo, Texas in January 2002.
+Let's assume that Victor entered the U.S. without inspection in Laredo, Texas in January 2012.
 He has been in the United States ever since.
-His notice to appear was issued on December 2011.
-He is therefore not eligible to apply for cancellation of removal as a nonpermanent resident since he is short of the required ten years.
+His notice to appear was issued on December 2021.
+He is therefore not eligible to apply for cancellation of removal as a non-permanent resident, since he is short of the required ten years.

-One of the most difficult requirements to meet in a cancellation of removal case for a nonpermanent resident is the extreme and unusual hardship requirement.
-The person not only is required to have a qualifying relative such as a child, spouse, or parent who is a legal permanent resident or citizen of the United States, but also demonstrate that the applicant’s removal would cause hardship to that qualifying relative.
+One of the most difficult requirements in a cancellation of removal case for a non-permanent resident is the extreme and unusual hardship requirement.
+The person not only is required to have a qualifying relative such as a child, spouse, or parent who is a legal permanent resident or citizen of the United States, but also to demonstrate that his or her removal would cause hardship to that qualifying relative.
 And not just any hardship.
-It must rise beyond the normal hardship that is expected in case of removal, such as separation or financial hardship.
+It must rise beyond the normal hardship expected in a case of removal, such as the emotional pain of separation, or financial difficulty.

 Such hardship can most readily be proven when the applicant's qualifying relative has a serious medical condition that cannot be easily treated in the country of removal, or when medical access is not readily available in the applicant's native country.

-Whether the foreign national is a permanent resident or nonpermanent resident applying for cancellation of removal, the use of witnesses is highly recommended in addition to providing a wide variety of documentation reflecting the positive factors listed above.
+Whether the foreign national is a permanent resident or nonpermanent resident applying for cancellation of removal, the use of witnesses is highly recommended in addition to providing a variety of documentation reflecting the positive factors listed above.
 Particularly if the person holds a respected position, such as in a school or place of worship, the testimony can add both credibility and be an opportunity to hear angles on the story that the judge might otherwise overlook.

 Hiring an experienced attorney to represent a foreign national placed in removal proceedings is highly encouraged and greatly improves the chances of success in getting an application for cancellation of removal granted.